musm/Doubles.jl/README.md

 Double arithmetic is based on Dekker's technique from 1971.
 The basic idea is to store an unevaluated sum of a number in terms of its high and low bits.

 This package is inspired by [`DoubleDouble.jl`](https://github.com/simonbyrne/DoubleDouble.jl).
-See notes on differences.
+See notes on differences on why this package was created.

 # Usage
 The only thing that you need to do to use this package is `x = Double(2.0)` and multiplication, division, sqrt, abs, addition, subtraction, negation should all work.